DivergentClouds/expanse/spec.md

 ### Return

 You may exit a macro with the `return` keyword at any point within a macro.
 You may optionally follow it with a value to return that value.
-If a returned value is ignored an error will occur.
+If a returned value is ignored, it will be treated as if it was written in code.
-This error may be suppressed by assigning to the built in variable `_`;

 ## Arrays